Montenegro: Former chairman of the Executive Council (1969-74) Zarko Bulajic dies.

 North Korea: It is reported that Kim Wan Su has been appointed finance minister at some time in recent months.

-Pakistan: The Legislative Assembly of Azad Kashmir removes Prime Minister Sardar Attique Ahmed Khan from office in a no-confidence vote in which he receives 17 votes; his opponent, Sardar Mohammad Yaqoob Khan, receives 31 votes and is then sworn in as prime minister.
+Pakistan: The Legislative Assembly of Azad Kashmir removes Prime Minister Sardar Attique Ahmed Khan from office in a no-confidence vote in which he receives 17 votes; his opponent, Sardar Muhammad Yaqoob Khan, receives 31 votes and is then sworn in as prime minister.

 Papua New Guinea: James Tanis is sworn in as president of Bougainville.